YichuanWSXD/LiquidFutures/README.md

 ## Visualization
 ![alt text](https://github.com/YichuanWSXD/LiquidFutures/blob/master/Returns.png)
+It shows that the model does well in the train set period, but performance fades off.

 ## Reflection
 Since overfitting is a huge issue in real world investing, I try to show how to improve the real-world performance by using multiple validation set.